Virtual knots and links with unknotting index (n,m): Main Results

 To obtain the upper bound, virtualize crossings $c_1,c_2,\ldots,c_n$, and apply crossing change operations at crossings $d_2,d_4,\ldots, d_{2m}$ in $D'$.
 Then the resulting diagram is a diagram of the trivial knot, see Fig.~\ref{tmnu}, and hence

-Eq.~\ref{eq1 n,m} and Eq.~\ref{eq2 n,m} implies that $U(K)=(n,m)$.\\ Observe that, the crossings of $D$ are of same sign and having non-zero index, by Lemma~\ref{Mlemma}, $D$ is a diagram of $K$ having minimum number of classical crossings. \\ Consider odd positive integers $p_1\neq p_2$, satisfying $p_1>q> n+2$ and $p_2>q> n+2$.
-Let $D_i,~i\in\{1,2\}$ be the virtual knot diagram obtained from $D^{n,p_i,m},~i\in\{1,2\}$ by virtualzing $q$ number of crossing labeled with odd integers in the horizontal block.
-Clearly, the unknotting index of virtual knot $K_i$ corresponding to diagram $D_i,~i\in\{1,2\}$ is $(n,m)$.
-Observe that, $D_i$ is a diagram of $K_i$ having minimum number of classical crossings.
-The total number of classical crossings in $D_i$ is $(n+2m+p_i-q)$.
-Since $n+2m+p_1-q \neq n+2m+p_2-q$, virtual knots corresponding to $D_1$ and $D_2$ are not equivalent. \\ For fixed $n,m \in \mathbb{N}$ and any $q> n+2$, there exists infinitely many odd integers $p$ satisfying $p>q> n+2$.
-Hence, there exists infinitely many virtual knots with unknotting index $(n,m)$. \end{proof}
+Equation~(\ref{eq1 n,m}) and equation~(\ref{eq2 n,m}) implies that $U(D)=(n,m)$.\\ Observe that, all the crossings of $D$ are of same sign and having non-zero index.
+By Lemma~\ref{Mlemma}, $D$ is a diagram of $K$ having minimum number of classical crossings. \\ Consider odd positive integers $p_1\neq p_2$, satisfying

+Let $D_i,~i\in\{1,2\}$ be the virtual knot diagram obtained from $D^{n,p_i,m},~i\in\{1,2\}$ by virtualizing $q$ number of crossing labeled with odd integers in the horizontal block.
+Clearly, the unknotting index of virtual knot diagram $D_i,~i\in\{1,2\}$ is $(n,m)$.
+Let $K_i$ be the virtual knot corresponding to diagram $D_i$, $i\in \{1,2\}$.
+Then by Lemma~\ref{Mlemma}, it is evident that $D_i$ are a diagram of $K_i$ with minimum number of classical crossings.
+The total number of classical crossings in $D_i$ are $(n+2m+p_i-q)$.
+For $p_1\neq p_2$, $n+2m+p_1-q \neq n+2m+p_2-q$.
+Therefore, the diagrams $D_1$ and $D_2$ are not equivalent.
+Thus, the virtual knots $K_1$ and $K_2$ corresponding to $D_1$ and $D_2$, respectively, are not equivalent. \\ For fixed $n,m \in \mathbb{N}$ and any $q> n+2$, there exists infinitely many odd integers $p$ satisfying $p>q> n+2$.
+Hence, there exists infinitely many distinct virtual diagrams with unknotting index $(n,m)$.
+Therefore, the result holds. \end{proof}

+\begin{remark} Let $D$ be a virtual knot diagram obtained from the diagram $D^{0,p,m}$ given in Fig.~\ref{mnu}, by virtualizing $q$ crossings with odd labelings in the horizontal block with $p>q>2$.
+It is evident that the diagram $D$ is equivalent to the diagram as shown in Fig.~\ref{mnu2} and $J_{-1}(D)=J_{1}(D)=-m$, $J_{k}(D)=0,~k\neq \pm 1$.
+If $K$ is the virtual knot represented by diagram $D$, then using Proposition~\ref{prop:boundsUbyS}(b), we have